 Yiota’s main concern was that I didn’t know the important Greek Orthodox wedding traditions, however, I explained that I would photograph the wedding in a ‘fly on the wall’ documentary style, so if it happened, I would with much eagerness be photographing it.

 Due to trust and freedom, the couple gave me, the results are a stunning collection of images that showcase sincere love, together with the people and locations of Larnaca.

 I love all aspects of the Greek wedding traditions from Yiota and Paul’s wedding, from the energy of the “Dressing The Bride” which is one of the most fun aspects of Greek wedding traditions to the iconic ‘Wearing of the crowns.’

 When I started photographing weddings I didn’t anticipate the journey it would take me on or the wonderful people, places and cultures I would encounter.
 Yiota and Paul’s wedding is so special to me for many reasons but I have to say that I am very humbled and grateful that my work somehow connected with someone from a totally different country, from a different religion and who spoke a different language!
 I guess, “Images speak louder than words!”

-*Often, they will write the names of all of the single ladies on the bottom of the bride’s shoes and tradition has it that the names that are worn off by the end of the reception will soon get married.
+*Often, with Greek Orthodox wedding traditions they will write the names of all of the single ladies on the bottom of the bride’s shoes and tradition has it that the names that are worn off by the end of the reception will soon get married.

 THE ROLE OF KOUMPAROS / THE KOUMPARA

-The Koumparos is the couple’s best man (the Koumpara refers to a woman and is pretty much like the bride’s maid of honour only with more responsibilities!) and plays a vital role in the ceremony.
+The Koumparos is the couple’s best man (the Koumpara) refers to a woman and is pretty much the bride’s maid of honour only with more responsibilities!
+They play a vital role in the ceremony.